Episode353/wwg24/README.txt

 		(https://github.com/Brandt-J/GodotServerBrowser)

 Bugs to fix:
-	- Set globals.paused to false when player is initalizied
-	- when In pause menu/console menu do not process mouse inputs, reloading, weaponswitch, respawn buttons,
 	- Older computers have an error and require starting the game in opengl 3, which will cause issues
 	- some computers are unable to join / host a game due to networking issues
 	- Awkward stuttery movement when walking close to wall